cas-bioinf/rboAnalyzer/readme.md

 unpack it and add the path to directory containing `Rfam.cm` file to your `config.txt` file.
 Note that running rboAnalyzer with `--download_rfam` will overwrite this manually installed file.

-### BLAST database
-The rboAnalyzer needs to get relevant 5' and 3' regions of subject sequence of HSPs, for this we use the BLAST database used in the BLAST search.
-For each analysis you need to provide the nucleotide BLAST database containing whole sequences (complete genomes, etc.) for the sequence ids present in the BLAST output.

-#### BLAST on NCBI web

-If you used the BLAST using the NCBI web service against one of preformatted databased, you can download the whole database or use a `genomes_from_blast` script for download.

-1. downloading whole database
-The latest databases are provided here [NCBI LATEST](ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST).
-Note that databases included in the BLAST database releases are not the latest ones.
-This code snippet can be used to obtain and update the database:
-    ```shell
-    # cd to directory to which you want to download the database

-    # for the "nt" database
-    wget -N ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST/nt*

-    # for other databases provided by NCBI (insert database name without square brackets)
-    wget -N ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST/[database name]*
-    ```

-2. downloading only relevant sequences
-  If you do not wish to download whole blastdb you may use prepared script `genomes_from_blast`, which downloads only the needed sequences (those in the BLAST output) and build the blastdb from them.
-  This command will download all needed genomes and create blast database for you (if `makeblastdb` command is available).
-    ```shell
-    # The `YOUR_EMAIL` is needed so the NCBI would contact you in case of missuse of their resources.

-    genomes_from_blast -email YOUR_EMAIL -blast_in BLAST_OUT_FILE -out FASTA_FILE_OUT
-    ```

-#### Custom BLAST database
-If custom database was used for the BLAST search you need to ensure multiple things for the rboAnalyzer to find the sequences correctly.
-1. custom database is nucleotide and it was created with `-parse_seqids` (this makes sequences retrievable by their ids).
-2. provide regular expression capturing the sequence ids.
-By default the rboAnalyzer captures the Accession.Version as documented [here](https://www.ncbi.nlm.nih.gov/Sequin/acc.html).

-### Installing UNAFold
+### Installing UNAFold (optional)
 Prediction methods using suboptimal structures need UNAFold software to work.
  It is available here <http://unafold.rna.albany.edu/>.
  Follow installation instructions.
 The pipeline uses the `hybrid-ss-min` program.
  Either add it to PATH or add path to directory containing the executable to `config.txt` file.

 ### Shell autocomplete (optional)
-The pipeline is equipped with argument completion for bash shell.
+The rboAnalyzer is equipped with argument completion for bash shell.
 To enable this feature you need to register the script (more info [here](https://pypi.org/project/argcomplete/)).

 To get the autocomplete working run:
 ```shell
 register-python-argcomplete rboAnalyzer >> ~/.bashrc
 ```

+### BLAST database
+The rboAnalyzer needs to get relevant 5' and 3' regions of subject sequence of HSPs, for this we use the BLAST database used in the BLAST search.
+For each analysis you need to provide the nucleotide BLAST database containing whole sequences (complete genomes, etc.) for the sequence ids present in the BLAST output.

+The procedure on how to get the BLAST databases for the examples is described in the Example section.
+For the general case, please see the BLAST databases section

 ## Basic Usage
 ### Help